CopernicaMarketingSoftware/Documentation/Yothalot/cpp-record.md

 constructor will read the data from the given input log and parse the stored fields back into a proper Record.
 This process can of cours fail, in which case it will throw a std::runtime_error.
-Note that the record ins consumed from the input so if you want to reuse the data again it should be copied to another file.
+Note that the record is consumed from the input so if you want to reuse the data again you should create a new instance of the `Yotholot::Input` class.
 ```cpp
 Yothalot::Record myRecord(input);
 ```